mimmi20/monolog-laminas-factory/README.md

 return [
     'log' => [
+        \Laminas\Log\Logger::class => [
             'handlers' => [
                 'myHandlerName' => [
                     'type' => 'errorlog',

                     'options' => [
                         'messageType' => \Monolog\Handler\ErrorLogHandler::OPERATING_SYSTEM, // Optional:  Says where the error should go.
                         'level' => \Psr\Log\LogLevel::DEBUG, // Optional: The minimum logging level at which this handler will be triggered
                         'bubble' => true, // Optional: Whether the messages that are handled can bubble up the stack or not 'expandNewlines' => false, // Optional: If set to true, newlines in the message will be expanded to be take multiple log entries

                         'formatter' => [], // Optional: Formatter for the handler.
                         'processors' => [], // Optional: Processors for the handler.
+                    ],
                 ],
             ],
         ],